vbookshelf/Thumb-Drive-App-Concept/README.md

 The Offine MedAi Console is an AI collaborator for clinicians.
 It's a transparent, offline-first and privacy-first multimodal AI console where clinicians can talk, type, show images, adjust parameters and create AI tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama to serve the Large Language Model (LLM).
 It's designed to run on Apple Silicon computers.

-I originally built version 1 of this console as my entry for a Medical AI hackathon on Kaggle.
-I've converted version 2 into a Thumb-Drive app.
+I built version 1.0 of this console as my entry for The MedGemma Impact Challenge hackathon on Kaggle.
+I converted version 2.0 into a Thumb-Drive App.

 <br>